o2r-project/architecture/docs/02_architecture-constraints.md

 ## 2. Architecture constraints

-The few constraints on this project are reflected in the final solution.
-This section shows them and if applicable, their motivation. (based on [biking2](https://biking.michael-simons.eu/docs/index.html#section-architecture-constraints))
+This section shows constraints on this project given by involved parties or conscious decisions made to ensure the longevity and transparency of the architecture and its implementations.
+If applicable, a motivation for constraints is given. (based on [biking2](https://biking.michael-simons.eu/docs/index.html#section-architecture-constraints))

 ### 2.1 Technical constraints